It's hard to believe that I run a successful business.

 *Things I left out because I didn’t know how to fit them in here:

-*From 2010 - 2014 I was in school, but I was in a very non-traditional college and program that allowed me to study while traveling full-time and create my own curriculum around my current experiences and adventures.
+*I was in school some of this time too, but I was in a very non-traditional college and program that allowed me to study while traveling full-time and create my own curriculum around my current experiences and adventures.

 Where we’re at now:

 Now, I run an actual company.
-We actually run multiple companies in my business.
+We actually run multiple sites in my business.
 It’s pretty exciting.
 The best thing is that I have an amazing team and actual help!

 I now know that there’s no limit to what we can accomplish.
 Nothing will work out as we think it will - and I’m good with that!
 I know that I’m in this for the long haul - the VERY long haul.
 I hope to be creating new businesses until I’m 80.
 Or 150.
 I’m never gonna stop.